Our2020View/Our2020View.github.io/miscmods.md

 New receptacle under counter:

-As explained in the "Dedicated 20 Amp Circuit" description, the location for the new receptacl was partially chosen for its convenient proximity to the lithium battery heater:
+As explained in the "Dedicated 20 Amp Circuit" description, the location for the new receptacle was partially chosen for its convenient proximity to the lithium battery heater:

 New receptacle location: